TheWiseCoder/Dynworks/dynvector-benchmark/README.md

 `dynvector_iterator_destroy(DynvectorId),`
 `. . .`

-`dynvector_iterator_create/1` creates an iterator with a range equals to the entire contents of the *dynvector*, `dynvector_iterator_current/2` retrieves or sets the value at the current position, and `dynvector_iterator_next/2` increments the iterator pointer, failing when it reaches the end of the iterator.
+`dynvector_iterator_create/1` creates an iterator with a range equals to the entire contents of the *dynvector*, `dynvector_iterator_current/2` retrieves the value at the current position, and `dynvector_iterator_next/2` increments the iterator pointer, failing when it reaches the end of the iterator.

 Alternatively, a counter may be used:
 `% create counter 'loop', and initialize it to 0`